blakewenloe/TrashPanda/README.md

 # TrashPanda

 My girlfriend keeps getting mad at me for forgetting to take out the trash on trash day.
-So I'm going to make a Node/Twiliio script to berate me every Wednesday morning.
+So I'm going to make a Node / Twilio script to berate me every Wednesday morning.

 ### Install